rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 ![Alex Rosenberg, the maddog reductionist.
 (Image credit: [link](https://www.whyarewehere.tv/about-science/scientism/))](img/alex-scientism.jpg)

-Leaving politics and continuing about design:
+Leaving politics for now, and continuing on about design:

 >   Blind variation and natural selection is the source of all adaptations in the biological realm,
 >   but my view is that it is also the source of all adaptations in the human and cultural realm,